 Students have made a personal commitment to all of their college courses and, therefore, can fully benefit from them only by attending each day.
 Only serious illness, the loss of a family member or other extremely serious circumstances will be considered as a valid excuse for absences.
 Punctuality is also very important.
 Frequent lateness will contribute to a reduction in the attendance grade!
 This policy will be strictly enforced.
-Tests and oral presentations have the following values: 100 pts. for tests and 50 pts. for oral presentations.
+Tests and oral presentations have the following value: 100 pts.
 Both are always announced in advance.
 Students must be present for each test / presentation.
 Only a very serious emergency will be accepted in the case of a make-up exam.
-If not, a grade of $\underline{0}$ will be given.
+If not, a grade of 0 will be given.
 Make-up tests, given only under these circumstances, will be somewhat different from those taken by the group.

-- 2. There will be two (2) individual oral presentations assigned based upon a variety of topics which arise during the course of the semester (50 pts. per presentation). - 3.
+- 2. There will be two (2) 100 pt. individual oral presentations assigned based upon a variety of topics which arise during the course of the semester. - 3.
 Three (3) tests (two written and one oral) - 4.
 A full (100 pt.) grade based on each student's class participation, daily performance, and effort will be given at the conclusion of the semester. - 5.
 Students are asked to always have the following materials in class: their text books, some loose-leaf paper, a small notebook designated for this course, and a pen. - 6.
 Students are requested to keep their cell phones off or on vibrate while class is in session.